 Students are actively engaged in adaptive, guided, small group instruction in which teachers model effective reading and writing strategies.
 They have the opportunity to read a wide variety of texts featuring identifiable characters and themes and to participate in literacy-based activities.

-The Academy at Elkin is slated to open in August 2022 in partnership with Elkin City Schools.
-The “school within a school” anticipates an enrollment of 100 students in second through fourth grades at Elkin Elementary School.
+The Academy at Elkin opened in August 2022 in partnership with Elkin City Schools.
+The “school within a school” serves approximately 100 students in second through fourth grades at Elkin Elementary School.

-The Academy at Elkin will be a learner-centered community that promotes exploration-based learning.
+The Academy at Elkin is a learner-centered community that promotes exploration-based learning.

-Students will be encouraged to think deeply and critically about learning that is meaningful and relevant to their cultures, lives, and futures.
+Students are encouraged to think deeply and critically about learning that is meaningful and relevant to their cultures, lives, and futures.

 The Academy at Elkin is committed to providing an inclusive, welcoming, and learner-centered environment focused on the whole person.
-The school will empower its learning community to ask questions, explore their curiosities, make connections, and develop skills for lifelong learning.
+The school empowers its learning community to ask questions, explore their curiosities, make connections, and develop skills for lifelong learning.

 UNC System lab schools are designed to provide enhanced educational programming to improve student performance and to plan demonstration sites for the preparation of future teachers and school administrators.